Henchel-Santillan/LunaSys/README.md

 # LunaSys

 LunaSys is the firmware/systems component of the Luna project.
 LunaSys uses the STM32F4 HAL and LL drivers to connect a VGA camera module (OV7670) and a 16x2 LCD display to the STM32F446RE NUCLEO-64 MCU.
-LunaSys interoperates with LunaUI, a custom platform-agnostic user interface solution built using Qt6 to display live feed from camera module, send data and commands to the hardware via USART and/or RS232, and (in a future release) process images at the application level.
+LunaSys interoperates with [LunaUI](https://github.com/Henchel-Santillan/LunaUI), a custom platform-agnostic user interface solution built using Qt6 to display live feed from camera module, send data and commands to the hardware via USART and/or RS232, and (in a future release) process images at the application level.

+## Repository Navigation
+All relevant user code can be found in the [Core](https://github.com/Henchel-Santillan/LunaSys/tree/master/Core) directory.
+See the [Docs](https://github.com/Henchel-Santillan/LunaSys/tree/master/Docs) directory for LunaSys-relevant peripheral summaries, image resources, and architecture diagrams.

+## Building and Flashing

+See [UM2609](https://www.st.com/resource/en/user_manual/um2609-stm32cubeide-user-guide-stmicroelectronics.pdf) user guide for the STM32CubeIDE.

+Refer to Section 36 (_STM32F446xx devices bootloader_) and __Table 2__ (_Bootloader activation patterns_) under Section 4 (_General bootloader description_) of the [AN2606](https://www.st.com/resource/en/application_note/cd00167594-stm32-microcontroller-system-memory-boot-mode-stmicroelectronics.pdf) application note for more information on the board-specific bootloader.

+The instructions that follow are for flashing to a __DFU connected board__ using the `STM32CubeIDE`.

+1. Use a MicroUSB Type-B to USB Type-A connector to connect the F446RE MCU to a PC.
+2. In the STM32CubeIDE, click once on the project in the _Project Explorer_ pane and click `Project` in the toolbar and then `Build Project`.
+3. Click `Run`.
+4. Edit the `Run Configurations` as follows:

+* In the `Main` tab,
+* In the `Debugger` tab,
+* In the `Startup` tab,
+* In the `Source` tab,
+* In the `Common` tab,

+## High-Level Architecture
+(WIP - Coming Soon)

 ## IO Register Map